6estates/idp-tutorial/README.md

 #  A Tutorial on Integrating 6Estates IDP Platform into a Web Application

-Here we provide a web project for you to show how to integrate our Idp SDK into your end-to-end web production application environment.
+Here we provide a web project for your reference on how to use IDP SDK to intergrate 6Estates' IDP service into your web application.

 ![screenshot](./imgs/screenshot.png)

 ## 1 Backend: Spring Web Application